Alien Nation (TV series): Episodes

-Television movies
+Television films

 Home media

 The series was released on DVD by 20th Century Fox on January 3, 2006.
 The five telefilms that followed after the series was cancelled were released in Region 1 by Best Buy exclusively on September 11, 2007, and worldwide on April 15, 2008.

 Revival

 In June 2009, Syfy (formerly Sci-Fi Channel) announced that they were developing a new take on the series.
 Tim Minear (Angel, Firefly) was announced to pen the series.
 But later in 2014, it was reported that the series was cancelled by the network in favor of paranormal reality shows and professional wrestling.
 In 2015, it was reported that a remake of the series was again in the works, with Art Marcum and Matt Holloway writing the script.